 There was a time in the history of dating when you only got the thrill of the test ride after you had signed a contract that ended when death do us part.
 Likewise in boating.
 You’d see a sleek beauty on a mooring or at a boat show but you only got to experience her performance after spending hundreds of thousands of dollars and committing to a lifetime of maintenance.
 I call this, in both cases, “The world’s most expensive test ride”.

 These days, not so much.
 There are still some boat manufacturers who know how important that “first thrill” is to would-be buyers, and who will not let you get a hand on the tiller until you have signed a contract.
 But they are becoming few and far between.
 Increasingly, and rightly, boat buyers are insisting on the test ride before the contract, and builders are finding that if they don’t have a “demonstrator”, they can’t sell their product.
 In the past, folks who wanted the experience of sailing a fifty-footer, say, had no choice but to buy one or have one built.
 Today they can charter a boat of the size they are contemplating, put her through her paces in some tropical paradise, and walk away after a week with the thrill ingrained in their memory.
-Chartering will result in far fewer yachts sitting unused on moorings.
+Chartering will result in far fewer yachts sitting unused on moorings and in marina slips.

 New ways beyond chartering will emerge for yacht lovers to share ownership.
 I was a reasonably clever guy who came into a world full of newly prosperous individuals wanting beautiful yachts.
 Many of these new owners failed to consider how much time out of their working lives could be devoted to actually using them.
 Surely in the near future some clever lad with a computer will write a computer program that will enable twenty or so would-be yachtsmen to share one very beautiful yacht as if it were solely their own.
 Websites are springing up (Airbnb) that permit homeowners to share unneeded rooms or second homes in exchange for a fee.
 It is only a matter of time before yachts will be similarly shared.